 And don't forget to download your free activity sheet and map for each of our Places to visit to take with you on your picnic.

-They’re making them even more special in new and creative ways.
+They’re helping us make life better by water in even more special in new and creative ways.
 From community gardens with picnic areas, tables and benches to fun adventure and woodland nature trails for the whole community to enjoy.

 For a happier, healthier place to picnic, take a look at what's local to you.

 Please remember, when you've finished your nibbles be careful what you share with our feathered friends.
 Bread is bad for ducks but they'll happily share your lettice, rice and peas.